stinkyink/book-publishing-guide/chapter1.markdown

 nextlabel: Chapter 2
 ---

-# 1 - How to prepare a book for publishing
+# Preparing Your Book for Publication

 So, you’ve got your book idea and you’re looking to make things happen.
 Unless you’re gifted at writing flawless prose, your book is going to need some